author, updated date

 5. Routes to market have transformed too

 Have a look at your marketing channels - they've drastically changed.
-Many are muzzled by the pandemic because offices are empty, and commuting and gathering are down.
-Gone are trade-shows, telesales, direct mail, networking, and trade awards.
+Many are muzzled by the impact of homeworking because offices are empty, and commuting and gathering are down.
+Somewhat gone are trade-shows, telesales, direct mail, networking, and trade awards.

-Search marketing agencies have become more costly due to elevated pandemic demand.
+Search marketing agencies have become more costly due to elevated homeworking demand.
 Indeed, many web firms have followed suit, so new websites cost more during this era.

 That leaves social media, your website content, Zoom and email prospecting.
 These channels you have full control over - you can increase frequency, change message, offer new things through all of them without care or concern for cost.